gibumkang/tutorials/README.md

 ### AnimatePresence and exit attribute for exit animations

 Animating exit transitions actually require an extra step.
-Load AnimatePresnce from 'framer-motion' and wrap your component with \<AnimatePresence> tags.
+Load AnimatePresence from 'framer-motion' and wrap your component with \<AnimatePresence> tags.
 Make sure the component within it has an exit attribute.
 Framer will know to look for the exit attribute when the component exits the DOM, whether from the DOM directly or from a rerender:

 ```
     import {motion, AnimatePresence} from 'framer-motion';